Different Ways of Seeing the World

 Dada, Surrealism, Social Realism

 Some schools of art are defined by a common philosophy or socio-cultural outlook rather than by preferred techniques.
-As an example, after WWI, Dadaism was an anti-bourgeois protest that defied the traditional fundamentals of Western art and commercialism by advocating media not considered as art.
-One of its major advocates, Marcel Duchamp famously presented a urinal as art.
-He is regarded also as one of the founders of subsequent Conceptual art .
+As an example, after WWI, Dadaism was an anti-bourgeois protest that defied the traditional fundamentals of Western art and commercialism by advocating media that would not be considered art by established conventions..
+One of its major advocates, Marcel Duchamp (also a founder of Conceptual art) famously presented a urinal as an artwork.

-Dada was followed by Surrealism (exploring the subconscious) and Social Realism (representational art serving political and social aims).
+Dada was followed by Surrealism (exploring the subconscious) and Social Realism (representational art serving political-social aims).
 Both use representational depiction, but their different intentions create very different paintings.
 Surrealism represents worlds seen in dreams and by exploring the subconscious.
 Its content is invented by the artist.
 The world we see in a Surrealist painting is often very intriguing if sometimes puzzling.
 In contrast, Social Realism uses representation to serve political, social reformist, or propagandistic aims.
-As seen in earlier traditions, representational art is very effective at visual narrative.
-The story you want to tell in a painting can change doctrines.
+As in earlier traditions, representational art is very effective at visual narrative.
+The story artists tell in social-realist painting can change doctrines across time and context.

 Varieties of Modernism > Postmodernism: No Schools, No Rules

-The 20th C broke traditional molds for art in the Western world.
+The 20th century broke traditional molds for art in the Western world.
 Modernism took hold as an ongoing, open-ended movement advocating innovation and experimentation and rejecting traditional realistic depiction.
-Modernism encompasses many different styles and "isms", with so much shifting of boundaries within clusters of like-minded artists that the term "school" seems inappropriately old-fashioned.
+Modernism encompasses many different styles and "isms", with so much shifting of boundaries within clusters of like-minded artists that the term "school" seems inappropriate and old-fashioned.
 No schools, no rules.
-Modernism introduced nonrepresentational/abstract art into mainstream culture.
+Modernism introduced non-representational or abstract art into mainstream culture.
 Audacious innovations occurred in Abstract art(Kandinsky), Abstract Expressionism (Motherwell) , Figurative Abstract Expressionism (deKooning), Action painting (Pollock), Colour-Field painting (Rothko), Pop Art (Warhol), Conceptual Art (Christo), and more.

 No Schools No Rules in Contemporary Art